PrintessEditor/getting-started/README.md

   <script src="node_modules/@webcomponents/webcomponentsjs/webcomponents-loader.js" defer></script>
 ```

-Then we can wait for **WebComponentsReady** to load Printess itself.
+Now we wait for **WebComponentsReady** before loading Printess itself.
 Printess is build on modern js modules.
 So it need to be imported in a **module** script tag:

 ```html
 <script type="module">